cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Description: The Vortex SMG-9 is known for its high rate of fire and exceptional stability.
 Equipped with a collapsible stock and a holographic sight, it excels in urban warfare and shipboard combat.
-The gun\'s advanced cooling system allows for sustained fire without overheating, making it a reliable choice in heated battles.
+The gun's advanced cooling system allows for sustained fire without overheating, making it a reliable choice in heated battles.

 Stats: